11 Best Graphical Git Clients and Git Repository Viewers for Linux

 9. Egit

-Egit is a Git plugin for Eclipse IDE, its an Eclipse Team provider for Git.
-The project is aimed at implementing Eclipse tooling on top of the JQit java implementation of Git.
-Eqit comprises of features such as a repository explorer, new files, commit window and history view.
+Egit is a Git plugin for Eclipse IDE, it is an Eclipse Team provider for Git.
+The project is aimed at implementing Eclipse tooling on top of the JQit Java implementation of Git.
+Eqit comprises of features such as a repository explorer, new files, commit window, and history view.

 Egit - Git Plugin for Eclipse IDE